Vectorized/solady/docs/utils/datetimelib.md

 Returns the difference in Gregorian calendar years
 between `fromTimestamp` and `toTimestamp`.
 Note: Even if the true time difference is less than a year,
-the difference can be non-zero is the timestamps are
+the difference can be non-zero if the timestamps are
 from different Gregorian calendar years

 ### diffMonths(uint256,uint256)